bgruening/confab/Usage.rst

 The *inputfile* should contain one or more 3D structures (note that 2D structures will generate erroneous results).
 Generated conformers are written to the *outputfile*.
 All of the conformers for a particular molecule will have the same title as the original molecule.

+Supported file formats are SDF (recommended), MOL2 and PDB.

 -i <format>
     Input file format